Planning your first trip to the Palace of Versailles? If so, you may be wondering: "What's the best way to get there from Paris?"

 You'll also need a "Passport" entry ticket for the Palace, Gardens, and other ticketed areas.

-If your goal is to explore Versailles Estate by bike (an excellent approach, considering its vast size), you may want to consider the Versailles Bike Tour with Palace & Queen's Farm Entrance, which provides transporation to the estate but an extensive bike tour (plus free time) after you get there.
+If your goal is to explore Versailles Estate by bike (an excellent approach, considering its vast size) but you don't want to do the entire trip to and from Paris by bike, you may want to consider the highly-rated Versailles Bike Tour with Palace & Queen's Farm Entrance, which includes round trip RER transporation to Versailles, a trip to a farmer's market for lunch provisions, and an extensive bike tour around the enormous estate (plus free time) after you get there.

 Bon voyage, and have fun!